Geometric Progression Formulas

 Geometric Progression Properties

-Formula for the sum of the first n numbers of a geometric series
+The formula for the sum of the first n numbers of a geometric series is:

 when n -> ∞.

-The sum S of such an infinite geometric series is:
+The sum such an infinite geometric series is given by the formula:

 Geometric Progression Calculator